 The spotted hyena, also known as the laughing hyena, is native to Sub-Saharan Africa.
 When people think of hyenas, they typically think of laughing calls and a voracious appetite!
 They are also fiercely competitive and have extremely powerful jaws!
 They live in grasslands, savannas, sub-deserts, and forests of Africa and Asia.
-Read more about these fascinating critters.
+These critters are listed as Least Concern by the IUCN.

 First the Stats…

 Weight: Up to 140 lbs.

 Height: Up to 3 feet

 Now on to the Facts!